 "Reports of the torturing, which have been generally accepted and have not been contradicted, are that the Negro's clothes and skin were ripped from his body simultaneously with a knife.
 His self-appointed executors burned his eye-balls with red-hot irons.
 When he opened his mouth to cry for mercy a red-hot poker was rammed down his gullet.
 In the same way he was robbed of his sexual organs.
-Red hot irons were placed on his feet, back, and body, until a hideous stench of burning feet, back, and body, until a material of Dyersburg. human flesh filled the Sabbath air of Dyersburg.
-They had

-"Thousands of people witnessed this scene. to be pushed back from the stake to which the Negro was chained.
+Red hot irons were placed on his feet, back, and body, until a hideous stench of burning human flesh filled the Sabbath air of Dyersburg.
+"Thousands of people witnessed this scene.
+They had to be pushed back from the stake to which the Negro was chained.
 Roof-tops, second-story windows, and porchtops were filled with spectators.
 Children were lifted to shoulders, that they might behold the agony of the victim.